As threats to online privacy and security continue to rise worldwide, selecting the best VPN has never been more difficult.

 The Fastest VPN Download Speeds

-We evaluated around 30 of the best VPNs and computed the percentage difference for each.
-While several VPNs dropped performance by up to 90%, there are a few VPNs that fared well, in regards to speed and performance.
+We evaluated around 30 best VPNs and computed the percentage difference for each.
+While several VPNs dropped performance by up to 90%, a few VPNs fared well regarding speed and performance.

 Examining the Results of the VPN Speed